Maximiliane-K/pp1-the--ramen-hub/README.md

 - User Goals
     - To be able to view the site on a selected range of device seizes.
-    - To be able to get directions to the ramen shops via google maps.
+    - To be able to get directions to the Ramen shops via google maps.
     - To be able to find a good selection of Ramen shops in Tokyo, Japan.
     - To be able to submit a personal suggestion.